Decibol/AI-Chatbot-for-Student-Career-Guidance-Jankalyankari-Samiti-NGO-/README.md

 A project to help students decide on their career based on their inputs and choices using an LLM-powered chatbot.
 Llama is the preferred local LLM for the project.
+Some changes to the code are yet to be committed so please wait until they're fully functional.